-Persons at risk of homelessness are individuals or families with a median family income below 30%, who lacks of resources or support, and have experienced housing instability as defined in 24 CFR 91.5.
+Persons at risk of homelessness are individuals or families with a median family income below 30%, who lack resources or support, and have experienced housing instability as defined in 24 CFR 91.5.

 According to the most recent Comprehensive Housing Affordability Strategy data (CHAS 2015-2019), out of a total of 1,192,655 households in Puerto Rico, 45.3% or 540,300 are considered low- and moderate-income households for having an income below 80% of the HUD adjusted Median Family Income (HAMFI).
-A total of 219,305 is 0-30% HAMFI, representing close to one fifth of the total households (18.4%).
+A total of 219,305 are in the 0-30% HAMFI range, representing close to one fifth of the total households (18.4%).
 This proportion however is higher when considering certain types of households, as is the case of households with one or more children 6 years old or younger (27.4%).

 Among households with one or more children 6 years old or younger income disparities are much more pronounced.
-Although 51.7% are low- and moderate-income households, among the group as much as 37.5% have very low income (less than 50% HAMFI), 27.5% of which is extremely low income.
+Although 51.7% are low- and moderate-income households, among the group as much as 37.5% have very low income (less than 50% HAMFI), 27.5% of which are extremely low-income households.